Characters: Young Justice - The Team

 The Entire Team

-- Badass Crew: When the team come together as a team, they are an incredibly effective force to be reckoned with, as seen in most episodes.
+- Badass Crew: Though they started out as a Ragtag Bunch of Misfits, when they come together as a team, they are an incredibly effective force to be reckoned with, as seen in most episodes.
 But no episode showcases this better than “Summit”, where the team completely outsmarts both the Light AND the Reach, singlehandedly not only destroying their alliance, but setting up an Engineered Public Confession that obliterates the Reach's Villain with Good Publicity act.
 The end result is about half the Light captured and the Reach's invasion of Earth completely thwarted in every conceivable way.
 This causes Vandal Savage to truly lose his cool for the first time in the entire series.
 As he outright says, they've done more to derail his plans than anyone in his entire immortal life.

 - Brains and Brawn: Robin and Superboy have this dynamic when they work together, though Robin isn't a pushover and Supey isn't dumb.
 Ditto with Batgirl and Wonder Girl.